Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Early Access Scheduling is the best way to get the most DoorDash hours!

-After you get Early Access, check for hours every day at 3 pm and reserve as many hours as you can.
+After getting Early Access, check for hours every day at 3 pm and reserve as many hours as possible.
 Once you figure out your actual schedule, trim down your hours so other Dashers can grab them.

 If you don’t have Early Access, check for new hours at midnight each night or as early in the morning as you can manage.

 For those who prefer the flexibility of Dash Now, get to know your market.
-Observe when markets are likely to allow drop-in Dashers, and be open to earlier or later start times.
+Observe when markets allow drop-in Dashers, and be open to earlier or later start times.

 Paul Gerst says